 Are Your Contact Centre Agents Ready for the Christmas Rush?
 Chris O’Brien of Aspect Software asks the questions (and gives some handy tips!)

-The weather may be cooling off, but for contact center personnel things are just heating up.
-The end-of-year holiday festivities to come over the next few months are sure to bring joy to households around the world, but a confluence of factors related to seasonal holidays is likely to put a serious strain on contact center personnel, including agents, managers and back office administrators.
+The weather may be cooling off, but for contact centre personnel things are just heating up.
+The end-of-year holiday festivities to come over the next few months are sure to bring joy to households around the world, but a confluence of factors related to seasonal holidays is likely to put a serious strain on contact centre personnel, including agents, managers and back office administrators.

 Deliver superior holiday customer service